-Litter Reports
+Litter Report

-Since 1991, the Rubbish Report has proven to be an invaluable resource in identifying trends in the types and spread of rubbish throughout Australia.
+Clean Up Australia's annual Litter Report is a snapshot of litter removed by volunteers during a financial year.
+Since 1991, the Litter Report has proven to be an invaluable resource in identifying trends in the types and spread of litter throughout Australia.
 It continues to demonstrate the importance of refusing, reducing, re-using and recycling rubbish.

 FY23